Who Will Win The Game Of Thrones?

-Is it wrong to wish for the end so soon?
+Can it be May 19 already?
 After eight seasons, we'll find out how the Game of Thrones saga concludes at last.
 Well, at least the TV show's version — George R. R. Martin's A Song of Ice and Fire series is still unfolding (and may be forever).

 Clearly, the show's conclusion won't be as simple as: "So and so sat in the Iron Throne, and all was well."
 At the very least, we know Game of Thrones' conclusion will not bring us joy.
 "I don't think anyone is going to be satisfied [when it ends]," Maisie Williams, who plays Arya Stark, told Sky News.